hazelcast/hazelcast-reference-manual/src/HazelcastSimulator/ExecutingASimulatorTest.md

 **2. Running the Test Suite**

-After you created the instances and agents are installed to them,  just need cordinate and run your test suite via `cooordinator`.
+After you created the instances and agents are installed to them, execute the following command to run your test suite.

 ```
 coordinator test.properties
 ```

-Please see the [Coordinator section](#coordinator) for detailed information about coordinator arguments.
+Please refer to the [Coordinator section](#coordinator) for detailed information about the arguments of `coordinator`.

-The output of the command looks like the following.
+The output looks like the following.

 ```
 INFO  09:57:17 Hazelcast Simulator Coordinator